Reasonable Doubt (album): Recording

 Reasonable Doubt was recorded at D&D Studios and mixed at Platinum Island, however, its beats were formed elsewhere.
-"Can't Knock the Hustle" was produced by Knobody at his mother's home in 1994, while the vocals were recorded on tour at a studio in Tampa Florida named Progressive Music with Mary J. Blige.
+"Can't Knock the Hustle" was produced by Knobody at his mother's home in 1994, while the vocals were recorded on tour at a studio in Tampa, Florida named Progressive Music with Mary J. Blige.
 Ski produced "Feelin' It" and "Politics as Usual" while recording with Camp Lo.
 The recording sessions were often competitive; Ski and Clark Kent created similar beats for "Politics as Usual", but Ski submitted his to Jay-Z first causing his to appear on the album.
-"Brooklyn's Finest" was a competitive, though friendly battle between Jay-Z and The Notorious B.I.G. in which Jay-Z tried proving that he is of Biggie's caliber, while Biggie tried brushing his rhymes off as insignificant.
+"Brooklyn's Finest" was a competitive, though friendly battle between Jay-Z and the Notorious B.I.G. in which Jay-Z tried proving that he was of Biggie's caliber as an artist, while Biggie tried brushing his rhymes off as insignificant.
 Although the rappers had already met on the set for the "Dead Presidents" music video, they discovered that neither wrote down their rhymes while recording.
 The recording of "Brooklyn's Finest" spanned two months and moved from D&D Studios to Giant Studios where the Clark Kent-sung chorus was recorded.
-Irv Gotti and Dame Dash noted that Nas was supposed to be featured on "Bring It On" and "Can I Live" but sessions for neither song ended up happening.
+Irv Gotti and Dame Dash noted that Nas was supposed to be featured on "Bring It On" and "Can I Live", but sessions for neither song ended up happening.